What is Low-Code?

 So, what is low-code?

-Low-code is the process of developing applications, application extensions and web portals quickly and incrementally via a user friendly point and click interface.
+Low-code development is the process of developing applications, application extensions and web portals quickly and incrementally via a user-friendly point-and-click interface.
 Templates and drag and drop tools make things even faster, so even non-technical users can build low-code applications.